elerac/pyglimshow/README.md

 time.sleep(3)
 ```

-The "imshow" method calls the ["glfwSwapBuffers"](https://www.glfw.org/docs/3.0/group__context.html#ga15a5a1ee5b3c2ca6b15ca209a12efd14) function, which swaps the image and waits for the swap to finish using the vsync feature.
+The "imshow" method calls the ["glfwSwapBuffers"](https://www.glfw.org/docs/3.0/group__context.html#ga15a5a1ee5b3c2ca6b15ca209a12efd14) function, which swaps the image and waits for the swap using vsync.
 This ensures that the image is changed after the "imshow" method is finished.
-However, I have found that vsync does not always work properly on my Windows, which may be a limitation of OpenGL/GLFW.
+However, I have found that vsync does not always work properly on my Windows, which may be a limitation of GLFW.
+I'll discuss this issue for procam synchronization capture in the next section.

 If you are working on time-sensitive tasks, uploading and rendering a large image may be crucial.
 You can use "set_next"and "swap_buffers" methods instead of "imshow".